nathanieldchu/ubuild_CCF/join/the-process.md

     master's student, include your classes and grades.
 When responding to our written questions, please be specific and detailed (always include an answer to "why?").
-    These answers are your chance to tell us about how we fit into the journey of your life.</p><p><strong>Thirty-minute in-person or video-call conversation.</strong>
-    We will have a structured 30-minute conversation with you to learn a bit about who you are, how you think, and how you execute.
+    These answers are your chance to tell us about how we fit into the journey of your life.</p><p><strong>In-person or video-call conversation.</strong> We will have an unstructured conversation with you to learn a bit about who you are, how you think, and how you execute.
 What is special about you, and how can we help you find the best place for your mind and heart?
-We will also have time for you to ask us questions.</p><p><strong>Practical skills assessment.</strong>
-    For all positions, we will ask you to choose your own small project that reflects the position.
+We will also have time for you to ask us questions.</p><p><strong>Practical skills assessment.</strong> For all positions, we will ask you to choose your own very small project that reflects the position.
 It's meant to be a chance to explore your curiosity!
 These projects will usually task you to ask a question you find exciting, formulate a plan to seek answers, and execute that plan if practical.
 If the job is one in product development, we may ask you to document an experiment in the kitchen that you've been dying to do.
-Or if it is a science role, we may ask you to analyze a recent paper of your choice.</p><p><strong>More 30-minute in-person or video-call conversations</strong>.
+Or if it is a science role, we may ask you to analyze a recent paper of your choice.</p><p><strong>More structured in-person or video-call conversations</strong>.
     Depending on the role, you will have at least one more structured conversation with other team members.</p><p><strong>Reference checks.</strong> Honestly, nobody is really good at reading people, so we try to incorporate the wisdom of the crowd.